 If your wedding dreams are filled with wildflowers, wagon rides and rustic decor, then head to the country and start exploring barn wedding venues.
-These rustic locales can be easily transformed into fairytale oasis’ with the help of a skilled planner and some crafty decorations.
+These rustic locales can be easily transformed into a fairytale oasis with the help of a skilled planner and some crafty decorations.
 If you’re still on the fence about whether to host your big day on the farm, here are a few reasons to fall in love with barn wedding venues.

 These are some of the things we love about barn wedding venues.